What Is The Best Deep Cycle Battery?

 Flooded Lead-Acid (FLA) Batteries

-Flooded lead-acid batteries are the most affordable lead-acid batteries, using lead plates in a liquid electrolyte (sulfuric acid and water).
-But they require regular maintenance, like topping up with distilled water every 1-3 months and ensuring ventilation to release hydrogen gas.
-With a mature recycling infrastructure (99% recyclable in the U.S.), they're a budget-friendly, eco-conscious choice.
-However, their weight and need to remain upright make them less suitable for mobile applications like trolling motors.
+Flooded lead-acid batteries are generally the lowest-cost deep-cycle option.
+They use lead plates submerged in a liquid electrolyte (a mix of sulphuric acid and water).
+However, they demand regular care, including topping up with distilled water every one to three months and ensuring good ventilation to disperse hydrogen gas generated during charging.
+Thanks to a well-established recycling system (around 99% recyclable in the U.S.), they can be a cost-effective and relatively environmentally responsible choice.
+Their weight and the need to remain upright, though, make them less convenient for mobile uses such as small boats or trolling motors.

 AGM (Absorbed Glass Mat) Batteries

-AGM batteries are sealed, maintenance-free lead-acid batteries where the electrolyte is absorbed in glass mats.
-They are shock-resistant, can be mounted anywhere, and are perfect for use as deep-cycle batteries for camping or RVs.
-It supports 500-800 cycles at 50% DoD and typically has a service life of 5-8 years.
-Their moderate cost makes them a versatile option for RVs or boats.
+AGM batteries are sealed, maintenance-free lead-acid units in which the electrolyte is held in fibreglass mats.
+They are resistant to vibration, can be fitted in various orientations and are well suited as deep-cycle batteries for camping or RVs.
+Typically, they offer around 500–800 cycles at 50% depth of discharge and a service life in the region of 5–8 years.
+Their mid-range cost and durability make them a flexible option for motorhomes and boats.

 Gel Batteries